Things That Go Bump In the Woods

 "At the side of the road, something stood there looking at him."

 If those stories aren’t enough to give you chills, consider the unexplainable things that are reported on a daily basis across America, such as UFO sightings and alien encounters.
-One such experience happened to none other than the editor of this very magazine.
+One such experience happened to none other than the former editor of this very magazine.

 It was late in the evening when Eli Boschetto and his wife, Mitzi, pulled into a campground in Northern California’s redwoods.
 The forest seemed to enjoy a sinister game, as chilly coastal fog mixed with campfire smoke swirled through the trees, casting strange shadows in the canopy and undergrowth.
 Tired, they found a spot to set up camp under the lights of their car’s head lamps.
 In the distance, muffled voices and laughter from unseen campers wafted through the filtered darkness.
 Focused on getting an early start the next morning, they opted to skip a campfire and went about bedtime routines.